This post may contain affiliate links. Please see my disclosure policy for details.

 Because of the ever-growing population in India, travelling on trains can get crowded.

 Therefore, to crowd control, they have a waitlist system.
 It doesn’t mean you won’t get a seat, but it’s not guaranteed either.

 On Cleartrip and on the IRCTC website they will tell you how many are on the waitlist already.

 This should give you an idea of how successful you will be.

-There’s an awesome free app called ‘Trainman’ on the App Store which not only allows you to track Indian trains real time but also gives you an indication of what percentage of success you have if being successful on the waitlist with your booking reference (you will have to buy your ticket to do this)
+There’s an awesome free app called ‘Trainman’ on the App Store which not only allows you to track Indian trains real-time.
+But, it also gives you an indication of what percentage of success you have if being successful on the waitlist with your booking reference (you will have to buy your ticket to do this).